 Deuter Aircontact 65+10 Backpack

 I have used my Deuter Aircontact 65+10 Backpack since I purchased the pack in 2010.
 It is my primary travel bag.
 From backpacking Wonderland Trail in Mount Rainier National Park to trekking around Colombia to backpacking in Europe, this bag is amazing.
 It is large enough to pack two weeks worth of stuff and camping gear, yet small enough not to cause over packing.
+Don’t forget to brush up on the basics of packing clothes in your backpack before embarking on your travels to ensure that you pack intelligently and efficiently; this will be invaluable, trust me.
 Looking for an alternative?
 Arkadia Supply make very durable backpacks that are waterproof and that can fit inside your pocket.

 Camelbak 100 oz (3L) Reservoir ~ $30